 Technology– Students are on iPads/computers playing various math games.
 Primarily, prodigy.
 (This is free and AWESOME! so go check it out.)

 Hands On– Students work on math games/activities

-I have spent a fair amount of time on Pinterest looking up math stations and one I recommend checking out is Amy Lemons.
+I spent a fair amount of time on Pinterest looking up math stations and one I recommend checking out is Amy Lemons.

+Math Centers Management is how you actually tell kids where to go and what station they are supposed to be doing.
 I have also looked up numerous ways to manage stations, and this is what I have come up with that has worked best so far.